sigphase/sigphase.github.io/content/sensors/Temp/index.md

 ---
-title: Temperature Sensor
+title: Temperature Sensor with Mini-IOT-S1
-summary: Temperature Sensor
+summary: Mini-IOT-S1 Compatible with all kinds of Temperature Sensor
-date: 2024-04-23
+date: 2024-06-11

 # Featured image
 # Place an image named `featured.jpg/png` in this page's folder and customize its options here.